 Existing (coastal).
-Extant at the time an application is filed with the County on or after February 1, 1973. at the time that a particular Coastal Permit application is accepted for filing.
+Extant on or after February 1, 1973. at the time that a particular Coastal Permit application is accepted for filing.

 Existing Residential Second Unit.
 A legally constructed and established second unit existing prior to March 27, 1987, or the effective dates of resolutions establishing Second Unit Use Permit standards in specific communities (September 29, 1983 in Bolinas, January 10, 1984 in the Tamalpais Area, and June 25, 1985 in Stinson Beach).
 Also, see Residential Second Unit.